O JARGON BUSTER

 - A large feature before a control that, when reached,

-Normally a line feature, such as a path or a stream.
+the control.
+Normally a line feature, such as a path or

 - Colour-coded course

-and courses of the same colour tend to be more technical in the better
+courses of the same colour tend to be more technical in

 - Colour-coded event